ibm-cloud-docs/containers/cluster-plan-network-vpc.md

 {: #vpc-worker-services-onprem-other-vpcs}

 To connect an entire VPC to another VPC in your account, you can use the {{site.data.keyword.vpc_short}} VPN or {{site.data.keyword.tg_full}}.
 - To get started with the {{site.data.keyword.vpc_short}} VPN, follow the steps in [Connecting two VPCs using VPN](/docs/vpc?topic=vpc-vpn-example) to create a VPC gateway on a subnet in each VPC and create a VPN connection between the two VPC gateways.
-Note that if you use [access control lists (ACLs)](/docs/containers?topic=containers-vpc-network-policy) for your VPC subnets, you must create inbound or outbound rules to allow your worker nodes to communicate with the subnets in other VPCs.
+Note that if have customized the access control lists (ACLs) or security groups in your VPC, you must ensure the ACLs and security groups allow your worker nodes to communicate with the worker nodes in the other VPC.
 - To get started with {{site.data.keyword.tg_full_notm}}, see the [{{site.data.keyword.tg_short}} documentation](/docs/transit-gateway?topic=transit-gateway-getting-started). {{site.data.keyword.tg_short}} instances can be configured to route between VPCs that are in the same region (local routing) or VPCs that are in different regions (global routing).

 ### Communication with {{site.data.keyword.cloud_notm}} classic resources